wunderdogsw/w3/README.md

 This project uses font files that currently cannot be shared publicly outside Wunderdog.
 If you're working at Wunderdog, you can ask Toto for the font files.

+If you don't have access to the font files, you can as a workaround use your browser's default fonts by setting the environment variable `DISABLE_FONTS` as `true`.

 ## Useful Commands

 To start the development server, run